tablexi/restforce-db/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install restforce-db

 ## Usage

 First, you'll want to install the default bin and configuration files, which is handled by the included Rails generator: